lewisnyman/lewisnyman.co.uk/app/_posts/2014-01-03-hello-jekyll.md

 * **Old:** — Three requests, 43.6kb
 * **New:** — Two requests, 5.432kb

-I'm not saying you couldn't get better results than mine with Drupal but it is a lot harder to do so.
+I'm not saying you couldn't get better results than this with Drupal but it is a lot harder to do so.
 I'm pretty happy with having all the control in the front-end.
 There are still more improvements to make and I'm looking forward to rolling out the next facets of the site design in 2014.